Digitalisation and the Future of Work: The Digital Futures at Work Research Centre (CBR project)

 Background

-The Digital Futures at Work Research Centre (Digit) has been established with an investment from the Economic and Social Research Council (ESRC) equivalent to £8m commencing in January 2020 for five years.
+The Digital Futures at Work Research Centre (Digit) has been established with an investment from the Economic and Social Research Council (ESRC) equivalent to £8 million commencing in January 2020 for 5 years.
 It aims to advance understanding of how digital technologies are reshaping work.
 It examines the impact and interaction of these technologies for employers, employees and their representatives, job seekers and governments.
 It will provide theoretically informed, empirically evidenced and policy relevant analysis of the benefits, risks and challenges for companies operating in the UK and abroad.
 This analysis draws on international, interdisciplinary and innovative mixed methods approaches.
 Further details are contained on the Digit website.

 The centre is co-directed by Professor Jacqueline O’Reilly (University of Sussex Business School) and Professor Mark Stuart (Leeds University Business School).
 Additional partners include the Universities of Aberdeen, Cambridge and Manchester in the UK and Monash in Australia.
 The CBR’s contribution is part of Digit’s Research Theme 1, which is looking at the impact of digitalisation on work an employment.
 This work is being led by Simon Deakin.